About the Artist

 Victoria began her musical journey at the age of 8 studying both flute and piano.
 By age 14 she had achieved grade 8 on the flute.
 Victoria is an accomplished musician having held the position of Bristol City Wait and became the official minstrel for the Mayor of Bristol for a year.
 During this time she performed in the Colston Hall, St George's and the Lord Mayor's Chapel.
 By age 15 she had gained a place in Bristol Pre-Conservatoire and a seat in the Bristol School's Philharmonia Orchestra, where she progressed to principal flute within a year.
 Victoria has also previously been invited to play with the Orchestra of the Swan.

-Currently studying performance at Trinity Laban Conservatoire, she has learnt under Susan Milan, Fiona Kelly and Christopher Green.
-Victoria is part of numerous ensembles, including the Wren Trio, Lumos Duo, Flute and Harp Duo and is also part of the Cinematic Syncopations Orchestra.
+Currently studying performance at Trinity Laban Conservatoire, she has learnt under Susan Milan, Fiona Kelly, Eliza Marshall and Christopher Green.
+As part of her BMus course, she has been specialising in music teaching for the past 2 years.
+Within Trinity, Victoria has set up numerous ensembles; including FlautingIt, the Wren Trio, Lumos Duo and a Flute and Harp Duo.
+She is also currently part of the Cinematic Syncopations Orchestra.

 September 2017 - Awarded the Nora Kilip trophy for Music